Global%20ECOM%20Synergies

 Bullet Points and Copy

-Bullet points should emphasize benefits rather than just features.
+Bullet points should emphasise benefits rather than just features.

 Each point should answer: